How Many Stages Did Saturn V Have?

 Creation and Location

-IBM, at the helm of innovation, designed the Instrument Unit (IU), nestled atop the third stage at the Space Systems Center, Huntsville, Alabama.
+IBM, at the forefront of innovation, designed the Instrument Unit (IU), which is nestled atop the third stage at the Space Systems Center in Huntsville, Alabama.

 Functionality

-Acting as the central nervous system from moments before liftoff till the S-IVB stage’s jettison, the IU orchestrated the Saturn V’s operations.
+Acting as the central nervous system from moments before liftoff until the S-IVB stage was jettisoned, the IU orchestrated the Saturn V’s operations.

 Guidance and Telemetry